Carreau/phd-dissertation/parts/part1.rst

     only occurs inside the area delimited by dashed line.
 Experiments are displayed as inverted fluorescence image.
 Adapted from :cite:`Kawska2012`

-In the rest of this manuscript we use the bead motility system bu only consider it during the first phase, where the symmetry breaking has not yet occurred, or in condition where it should not occur.
-In particular we will investigate condition at 25 Nm Arp2/3 and concentration of Capping Protein varying from 0 to 50 nM.
+In the rest of this manuscript we use the bead motility system but only consider it during the first phase, where the symmetry breaking has not yet occurred, or in condition where it should not occur.
+In particular we will investigate condition at 25 nM Arp2/3 and concentration of Capping Protein varying from 0 to 50 nM.
 This correspond in :num:`Fig #phase-diag` to both condition where no symmetry breaking can occurs, but also to condition to which symmetry occurs happens with the highest probability.
 This first phase where the gel is still